Bloodbath

 Bloodbath is a Swedish death metal supergroup from Stockholm, formed in 1998.
-The band has released six full-length albums, two EPs and two DVDs depicting their performances at Wacken Open Air (in 2005) and Bloodstock Open Air (in 2010).
+The band has released six full-length albums, two EPs, and two DVDs depicting their performances at Wacken Open Air (in 2005) and Bloodstock Open Air (in 2010).
 The group consists of Martin Axenrot (ex-Opeth), Anders Nyström (ex-Katatonia) and Nick Holmes (Paradise Lost).

 History

 The band named themselves after the song "Blood Bath" from the album To the Gory End by extreme metal band Cancer.
 The initial lineup consisted of Mikael Åkerfeldt (Opeth) on vocals, Dan Swanö (Edge of Sanity, Nightingale) on drums, Anders "Blakkheim" Nyström (Katatonia, Diabolical Masquerade) on guitar, and Jonas Renkse (Katatonia, October Tide) on bass.
 Bloodbath released the EP Breeding Death within a year of forming.
 The EP was written within two days of the band forming.
-Nystrom said, "that just shows that if you are with a like-minded bunch of people who all have their history within death metal, all are capable with their instruments, then of course you can knock out professional death metal in no time at all."
-The band's debut EP was followed two years later by their debut album Resurrection Through Carnage.
+Nyström said, "that just shows that if you are with a like-minded bunch of people who all have their history within death metal, all are capable with their instruments, then of course you can knock out professional death metal in no time at all."
+The band's debut EP was followed two years later by their debut album, Resurrection Through Carnage.

-In 2004, Åkerfeldt left Bloodbath, wanting to free up more time for his primary band Opeth, with Peter Tägtgren (Hypocrisy) being brought in to replace him.
+In 2004, Åkerfeldt left Bloodbath, wanting to free up more time for his primary band, Opeth, with Peter Tägtgren (Hypocrisy) brought in to replace him.
 The lineup changed further, with Swanö switching to guitar and Martin Axenrot (Witchery, Satanic Slaughter, Opeth) filling the position of drummer.
-With these changes the size and subsequent scope of the band increased, expanding beyond that of what was initially only a secondary side project.
+These changes increased the size and scope of the band, expanding beyond a secondary side project.
 The band's second full release, Nightmares Made Flesh, was released in Europe in September 2004.

 In February 2005, Tägtgren left the band citing "conflicting schedules".
-That same year, Åkerfeldt rejoined for a single live show at Germany's Wacken Open Air on 5 August.
-The band was quoted as saying, prior to the upcoming show, that it would be "Not only the first, but also the last gig for Bloodbath (with Mikael Åkerfeldt on vocals)".
+That same year, Åkerfeldt rejoined for a live show at Germany's Wacken Open Air on 5 August.
+The band was quoted as saying, prior to the show, that it would be "Not only the first, but also the last gig for Bloodbath (with Mikael Åkerfeldt on vocals)".
 It would later turn out to also be the last show with Swanö.
-In September 2005, Bloodbath began searching for a new lead singer.
+In September 2005, Bloodbath began searching for a lead singer.